dnewcome/calendar/readme.md

 calendarDay.layOutDay(events);
 ```

+## Browser support

+The component has been tested on recent versions of Chrome and Firefox on OSX and Windows and on IE11.

 ## Running the tests

 Tests are run using mocha under nodejs.
-Basic smoke test is done using jsdom to check that the events
+Basic smoke testing is done using jsdom to check that the events
 actually rendered.
-The layout/packing algorithm is completely separate from the rendering functions, so
+The layout/packing algorithm is completely separate from the rendering function, so
 it can be tested in isolation.
 Run:

 ```